Nicolás Pavlovich

 Nicolás Pavlovich (born 14 February 1978) is an Argentine football coach and a former striker.
-He is an assistant coach with Newell's Old Boys.
 He has played professional football in Argentina, Russia, Germany and Mexico.

 Career

 Pavlovich started his career with Newell's Old Boys in 1998, he joined Racing Club in 2002.

 In 2003, Pavlovich was signed by Russian club FC Saturn where he played until 2005.
 He then had brief spells with Kaiserslautern in Germany and Morelia in Mexico before returning to Argentina in 2007 to play for Club Atlético Banfield.

 In 2008, he joined Argentinos Juniors on a year-long loan, with an option to buy.
 He was an important member of the Argentinos Juniors team that won the Clausura 2010 championship, playing in 18 of the club's 19 games and scoring six goals during the championship winning campaign.